-A supervisor must authorize the deployment of a vehicle with a system fault in order to prevent a fleet shortage or when operational conditions dictate the need to deploy the vehicle, provided any existing audio-video files on the vehicle have been uploaded at its assigned station.
+A supervisor must authorize the deployment of a vehicle with a system fault in order to prevent a fleet shortage or when operational conditions dictate the need to deploy the assigned station.

 L3 equipped vehicles involved in collisions or otherwise not able to be driven to the substation shall refer to the appropriate section of the Mobile Video Recorder Operation Manual to ensure audio/video evidence is not lost.